PolicyCompFoundations/simple-rscript/README.md

 	cd ~/Github/simple-rscript
 	```

-4. Now open the code in RStudio.
-Note, if the `open .` command in the instructions below doesn't work for you, you can just open RStudio yourself and open this folder from within RStudio by clicking the "File" menu, then "Open".
+4. Now open the folder on your computer.
+Note, if the `open .` command in the instructions below doesn't work for you, you can just open RStudio yourself and open this file from within RStudio.

 	```
 	open ~/Github/simple-rscript
 	```

-4. Once you have the files on your computer, find them in and double click on `index.html` to view it in a web browser (you can refresh the page to view it again after you add new code).
+5. Once you have the files on your computer, find them in and double click on `sample-script.R` to view it in a RStudio.
 Congrats!
-You now have a copy of the website on your own computer.
-You'll notice the URL of your browser isn't on the web, now it is pointing to a file on your computer.
+You now have a copy of the script on your own computer.

 ### Editing The Script